Kadantte/Solo-leveling-bot/README.md

 ## Features Informing when a new chapter is released
 - Informing when a new chapter is released.
-- Informing when there are news about Cinnamon Rolls.
+- Informing when there are news about Solo Leveling.
 - That's it.